boybundit/linebot/README.md

 ## Event.reply(message)

+Reply with message.
-message can be string, mesaage object, or array of message objects
+`message` can be a string, a [Message](https://devdocs.line.me/en/#send-message-object) object, or an array of Message objects

 # License